 Then we descend back down through the mountains before flying back to Kathmandu.

 You'll have a free day for visiting nearby towns such as Patan and Bhaktapur or exploring Kathmandu further, but it is worth adding an extra day or two to go rafting down the Bhote Koshi River or visit Nepal's magnificent national parks as well.

 We greet you on your arrival in Kathmandu airport today and transfer you to your hotel in the Thamel tourist district of the city.
 Our rep will help you settle in and familiarise you with the local area.

 Single room supplement (NPSGEB)

 Extra day in Kathmandu - pre-tour

-Today we catch the short early morning flight from Kathmandu to Lukla (2,800m) and start trekking to Phakding (2,652m).
+Your Everest tour in Nepal officially starts today.
+We catch the short early morning flight from Kathmandu to Lukla (2,800m) and start trekking to Phakding (2,652m).
 Descending out of Lukla the trail gently winds its way along the river and serves as an easy introduction to the harder days ahead.
 We overnight at Phakding at one of the many comfortable trekking lodges.